 The following are excerpts from the most recent monthly “Investment Insights” report, produced by the Global Investment Management team.
-For the full report, click here.
+For more, read the full report.

-Click here to read more of the “Investment Insights” report from August 2017.
+Read more of the “Investment Insights” report from October 2017.

 Investing involves risk, including the possible loss of principal and fluctuation in value.
 Economic and market forecasts reflect subjective judgments and assumptions, and unexpected events may occur.
 Therefore, there can be no assurance that developments will transpire as forecasted.
 Nothing in this newsletter should be interpreted to state or imply that past results are an indication of future performance.